iotJumpway/Intel-Examples/Intel-Computer-Vision-SDK/TASS-PVL/Windows/Realsense/ConsoleApp/README.md

 ## Additional Include Directories & Library Directories

-If you installed the Intel® Computer Vision SDK to any directory other than the default (C:\Intel\CV SDK\) you will need to update the Additional Include Directories & Library Directories settings to reflect your installed location.
+If you installed the Intel® Computer Vision SDK to any directory other than the default (C:\Intel\CV SDK\), or if you installed RealSense to a different directory other than the default (C:\Program Files (x86)\Intel\RSSDK) you will need to update the Additional Include Directories & Library Directories settings to reflect your installed location.

 ![Additional Include Directories](../../../../images/CPP-Additional-Include-Directories.PNG)